aimacode/aima-java/aimax-osm/README.txt

 can be achieved.

 Routing functionality is based on the AIMA-CORE library.
-All dependencies to the AIMA libraries are encapsulated in the routing sub-package and the applications using functionality from that package.
+All dependencies from the AIMA libraries are encapsulated in the routing sub-package (search algorithms) and the gui sub-package (JavaFX/Swing-based framework).
-So the viewer classes can also be used as stand-alone library for building general OSM applications.
+So all other packages can also be used as stand-alone library for building general OSM applications.

 In the current version, relation entities are still ignored and the size of the map when using the default representation should be limited to about